unicode-org/message-format-wg/spec/syntax.md

 function names (prefixed with `:`, `+` or `-`),
 as well as option names.
-It is based on XML's [Name](https://www.w3.org/TR/xml/#NT-Name), with the restriction that it MUST NOT start with an ASCII digit and certain basic combining characters.
+It is based on XML's [Name](https://www.w3.org/TR/xml/#NT-Name), with the restriction that it MUST NOT start with `:`, as that would conflict with _function_ start characters.
 Otherwise, the set of characters allowed in names is large.

 ```abnf